sc0v0ne/LearnAI/ml/rl.md

 - RL focuses on finding a balance between exploration (of uncharted territory) and exploitation (of current knowledge).

 The environment is typically stated in the form of a _Markov decision process (MDP)_ since many RL algorithms use dynamic programming techniques.

+## Reinforcement Learning

+Reinforcement learning is an artificial intelligence approach that focuses on the learning of the system through its interactions with the environment.

+In reinforcement learning, the system’s parameters are adapted based on the feedback obtained from the environment which in turn provides feedback on the decisions made by the system.

+The following diagram shows a person making decisions in order to arrive at their destination.

+One day you and decide to try a different route with a view to finding the shortest path.

+This dilemma of trying out new routes or sticking to the best-known route is an example of **exploration** versus **exploitation**:

 ## What makes Reinforcement Learning so hard?